 Filing Deadlines / Statutes of Limitations

-An NC asbestos personal injury lawsuit must be filed within three (3) years from the date of diagnosis of the mesothelioma, an asbestos-related lung cancer, or asbestosis.
+A North Carolina asbestos personal injury lawsuit must be filed within three (3) years from the date of diagnosis of the mesothelioma, an asbestos-related lung cancer, or asbestosis.

-An NC asbestos wrongful death lawsuit must be filed within two (2) years from the date of death of the person who died from the mesothelioma, asbestos cancer, or asbestos disease.
+A North Carolina asbestos wrongful death lawsuit must be filed within two (2) years from the date of death of the person who died from the mesothelioma, asbestos cancer, or asbestos disease.

 A North Carolina asbestos workers compensation claim must be filed within two (2) years from the date of when the worker was diagnosed or two (2) years from the date of the worker’s death.